Remote, On-Site, or Hybrid Work – A Guide and Insights For Your Team

 Zoom Rooms Scheduling Displays

-Zoom Rooms customers can deploy an unlimited number of scheduling displays that can make it easy to book meeting spaces.
+Zoom Rooms customers can deploy an unlimited number of scheduling displays that can make it easy for on-site and hybrid workers to book meeting spaces.
 Integrated directly in your organization’s calendar application, scheduling displays show real-time booking information and availability throughout the office.
 They can be used for large conference rooms, huddle rooms, and even desks or other shared resources.

 Companion Mode for Zoom Rooms